+AFM's/Dektak:

-• Any chemicals or work left unattended and without proper labeling will be disposed of by NanoFab administrative staff at the user's expense. ☐ AFM's / Dektak: • The AFM's and Dektak are sensitive to acoustics, and vibration.
+- The AFM's and Dektak are sensitive to acoustics, and vibration.
 While scans are being done, do not open the lid or touch the enclosure.
+This will cause errors in the scan, as well as damage to the tip. - If there is no one waiting to use the Park AFM please make sure to turn off the equipment and NOT the PC after your run.

+Optical Microscope:

-This will cause errors in the scan, as well as damage to the tip.
-Optical Microscope: • Although the optical microscope is not bookable on Skedda, users are expected to communicate and share the tool in a fair and civilized fashion.
+• Although the optical microscope is not bookable on Skedda, users are expected to communicate and share the tool in a fair and civilized manner.
 Try not to hog the tool.

-Orion NanoFab HIM/FIB: This tool is extremely sensitive to vibration, acoustic noise, and magnetic fields.
+Orion NanoFab HIM/FIB:

+• This tool is extremely sensitive to vibration, acoustic noise, and magnetic fields.
 Please be quiet, and careful not to cause vibration when you are in 333C.

-2.4 AUTHORITY OF NANOFAB ADMINISTRATIVE STAFF □ NanoFab administrative staff have the authority to cancel bookings or stop a user from using a tool or performing certain tasks.
-Legitimate reasons for doing so may include: • Industrial users require urgent use of a tool • A tool appears to be unsafe or not functioning properly • NanoFab administrators are authorized to prioritize certain projects • If a NanoFab administrator believes a process is unsafe for the tool or the user.
-For example: • If a user is about to perform an AFM scan on a sample that appears to be very rough, or with unknown surface roughness If a user appears to put non-compatible chemicals in vacuum chambers If a proposed process seems unlikely to work.
-For example: If a user wants to evaporate XXX nm of gold on a patterned sample intended for lift-off, when the samples resist thickness is less than desired deposition □ NanoFab administrators have the authority to ask for and review any user's process flow: A user may be asked to provide full fabrication details, measurements, and images proving the legitimacy of their process.
-If NanoFab administrators are not convinced,
+2.4 AUTHORITY OF NANOFAB ADMINISTRATIVE STAFF

+NanoFab administrative staff have the authority to cancel bookings or stop a user from using a tool or performing certain tasks.
+Legitimate reasons for doing so may include:

+- Industrial users require urgent use of a tool - A tool appears to be unsafe or not functioning properly - NanoFab administrators are authorized to prioritize certain projects - If a NanoFab administrator believes a process is unsafe for the tool or the user.
+For example: - If a user is about to perform an AFM scan on a sample that appears to be very rough, or with unknown surface roughness - o If a user appears to put non-compatible chemicals in vacuum chambers - If a proposed process seems unlikely to work.
+For example: - If a user wants to evaporate XXX nm of gold on a patterned sample intended for lift-off, when the samples resist thickness is less than desired deposition.

+NanoFab administrators have the authority to ask for and reniew any user's process flow:

-- they can stop the user from proceeding. - Users may be told to change a process or steps if a NanoFab administrator feels the user's process is inefficient and is excessively consuming NanoFab goods and/or tool - A discussion with the user, and admin users can be arranged afterwards. - Doing fabrication without regular inspections of each process step can be costly (both financially and time wise) to all users.
-Therefore, as examples, you may need to: - Prove your bi-layer resist is of the expected thickness before occupying E-beam time - Prove your bi-layer resist can support your desired gold thickness and survive lift-off before doing a deposition they can revoke user access.
+- A user may be asked to provide full fabrication details, measurements, and images proving the legitimacy of their process.
+If NanoFab administrators are not convinced, they can stop the user from proceeding. - Users may be told to change a process or steps if a NanoFab administrator feels the user's process is inefficient and is excessively consuming NanoFAb goods and/or tool time. - A discussion with the user, and admin users can be arranged afterwards.

+- Doing fabrication without regular inspections of each process step can be costly (both financially and time-wise) to all users.
+Therefore, as examples, you may need to: - Prove your bi-layer resist is of the expected thickness before occupying E-beam time - Prove your bi-layer resist can support your desired gold thickness and survive liftoff before doing a deposition.

+If an administrator loses confidence in a user's ability to safely and properly operate a tool they can revoke user access.
 A test will have to be redone, or the user may be asked to revert back to a prerequisite tool to gain more experience.

 Although we try our best to keep users informed and updated via e-mail or notes placed on or near tools, NanoFab administrators may recalibrate tools without notice.
+This includes:

-This includes: • Recalibrating alignments on beam tools • Recalibrating mask aligner intensity • Recalibration hotplate temperatures • Changing spin processor programs • Recalibrating oven temperatures • Adjusting pneumatic pressures Every user is expected to check and measure tools before and during use.
+- Recalibrating alignments on beam tools

+- Recalibrating mask aligner intensity

+- Recalibration hotplate temperatures

+- Changing spin processor programs

+- Recalibrating oven temperatures

+- Adjusting pneumatic pressures

+Every user is expected to check and measure tools before and during use.
 Hotplate temperatures slowly drift away from calibration values over time and with use.

+If chemical levels are running low please contact NanoFab Admin (nanofabadmin@uottawa.ca) or Spyros (sntais@uottawa.ca)

-Admintrative users may reorganize, and relocate tools, equipment, chemicals, and user/group property stored in the facilities.
+Administrative users may reorganize, and relocate tools, equipment, chemicals, and user/group property stored in the facilities.

-2.5 NEW USER PREPARATIONS / TYPEFORM INFORMATION
+2.5 NEW USER PREPARATIONS/TYPEFORM INFORMATION